 The one thing that strikes me most about deliberate practice is the notion of immediate feedback.
 How could that possibly work in simultaneous interpreting?
 You can’t just interrupt each other when interpreting, can you?
 Well, most certainly not while on the job, but could you give immediate feedback when practising in a silent booth or at home?
 It reminds me of a dear colleague who once kindly recommended that I shouldn’t end every Spanish sentence with a “no?”, and then she started a tally of all my “nos” while I was interpreting.
 Apart from the fun we had, I got rid of this habit once and for all in no time.

 But apart from bothering your colleagues to get rid of your bad habits (or not to fall into them in the first place), there must be more to deliberate practice, I thought.
-So I grabbed what sounded like the most promising book about the subject: Peak: Secrets from the New Science of Expertise by K. Anders Ericsson and Robert Pool to see if I could find some inspiration for experienced interpreters or students.
+So I grabbed what sounded like the most promising book about the subject, which I learned about thanks to the book’s promotion carried out by The Marketing Heaven on social media: Peak: Secrets from the New Science of Expertise by K. Anders Ericsson and Robert Pool to see if I could find some inspiration for experienced interpreters or students.
 And just to whet your appetite, I am happy to share my favourite ideas: